 If you let it go too long without honing, the edge will bend over completely, and you'll need a stone to correct it.

 If you're in the area, I also do free sharpening if you bring or post the knife back to me.

 Well, they won't explode or anything, but it's really not recommended.

 With mine specifically, the high heat and steam in a dishwasher will cause the timber to expand and come away from the epoxy.
 The finish will yellow and peel off, and they'll just look like crap.

 The caustic detergents will also cause micro pitting, which will encourage rusting in your blade.

 Over time, the high heat will also mess with the blade temper, which will soften the steel and take away the edge retention.

 A two second hand wash with some detergent is all they need.

-I hate blisters, and the calluses I'd get after that.
-I've had some knives that'd rub my hands raw after a bit of use.
+On to the handles themselves - I hate blisters, and the calluses I would get after from using crappy plastic handles.
+I've had some knives that would rub my hands raw after a bit of use.

-So I make my handles with that in mind.
-I make a nice curve, so they cup in your hand very nicely, feel nice, and work nice.
+I make my handles with all that in mind.
+I make a nice curve, so they cup the shape of your hand and the finish feels very nice on your skin.